SteeltoeOSS/Samples/Security/src/AspDotNet4/CloudFoundrySingleSignon/README-SSO.md

 2018-05-04T10:18:08.928-05:00 [CELL/0] [OUT] Container became healthy
 ```

 At this point the app is up and running.
-You can access it at <http://single-signon-4x.`YOUR-CLOUDFOUNDRY-APP-DOMAIN`/>.
+You can access it at <http://single-signon.`YOUR-CLOUDFOUNDRY-APP-DOMAIN`/>.

-> Note: To see the logs as the app runs, execute this command: `cf logs single-signon-4x`
+> Note: To see the logs as the app runs, execute this command: `cf logs single-signon`

 On the apps menu, click on the `Log in` menu item and you should be redirected to the CloudFoundry login page.
 Enter `dave` and `Password1!`, or whatever name/password you used above,  and you should be authenticated and redirected back to the single-signon home page.